plus3it/amigen8/docs/README_OracleLinux.md

 **Note for use on isolated networks and/or partitions:**

-These scripts have not been valided in scenarios where the Oracle yum repository is a private mirror.
+These scripts have not been validated in scenarios where the Oracle yum repository is a private mirror.
 If when we have had an opportunity to deploy in such a context, this document and/or the associated documentation will be updated to reflect any issues encountered and how to work around them.